 The numéraire property can be derived from the proof of Breiman (1961)[Theorem 3].
 The term numéraire portfolio is from Long (1990).
-The issue of supermartingality was apparently overlooked until explicitly pointed out in Kramkov and Schachermayer (1999)[Example 5.1].
+It should be noted that the existence theorem in Long (1990) This issue of supermartingality was apparently overlooked until explicitly pointed out in Kramkov and Schachermayer (1999)[Example 5.1.].
 A general treatment which takes this into account is found in Becherer (2001), see also Korn and Schäl (1999) and Bühlmann and Platen (2003) for more in a discrete time setting.

-2.2.
-Continuous Time
+2.2 Continuous Time

-In this section some of the results are extended to a general continuous time framework.
-The main conclusions of the previous section stand, although with some important modifications, and the mathematical exposition is more challenging.
+In this Section some of the results are extended to a general continuous time framework.
+The main conclusions of the previous section stands, although with some important modifications, and the mathematical exposition is more challenging.
 For this reason, the results are supported by examples.
-Most conclusions from the continuous case are important for the treatment in Section 4. and the remainder of this thesis which is held in continuous time.
+The conclusions from the continuous case are mostly important for the treatment in Section 4.
+Readers who are mostly interested in the GOP as an investment strategy may skip this part.

-The mathematical object used to model the financial market given by (1), is now a d + 1-dimensional semimartingale, S, living on a filtered probability space $(\Omega, \mathcal{F}, \underline{\mathcal{F}}, P)$ , satisfying the usual conditions, see Protter (2004).
+The mathematical object used to model the financial market given by (1), is now a d + 1-dimensional semimartingale, S, living on a filtered probability space $(\Omega, \mathcal{F}, \underline{\mathcal{F}}, P)$, satisfying the usual conditions, see Protter (2004).
 Being a semimartingale, S can be decomposed as where A is a finite variation process and M is a local martingale.
-The reader is encouraged to think of these as drift and volatility respectively, but should beware that the decomposition above is not always unique.
-If A can be chosen to be predictable, then the decomposition is unique.
-This is exactly the case when S is a special semimartingale, see Protter (2004).
-Following standard conventions, the first security is assumed to be the numéraire, and hence it is assumed that $S^{(0)}(t) = 1$ almost surely for all $t \in [0, T]$ .
+The reader is encouraged to think of these as drift and volatility respectively, but should beware that the decomposition above is not always unique11.
+Following standard conventions, the first security is assumed to be the numéraire, and hence it is assumed that $S^{(0)}(t) = 1$ almost surely for all $t \in [0, T]$.
 The investor needs to choose a strategy, represented by the d + 1 dimensional process